Ari24-cb24/Ari24-cb24/README.md

 [![Years](https://badges.pufler.dev/years/Ari24-cb24)](https://aridevelopment.de/california-images)
 [![Repos](https://badges.pufler.dev/repos/Ari24-cb24)](https://aridevelopment.de/california-images)

-# Hello 👋!
+# Hello, I'm Ari 👋!
 <div id="introduction">
     <p>
-        Hey, I'm Ari! <br />
         I live in Germany, Hessen and I'm still a student.
-My personality is INTP-A <br />
+On top of that my personality is INTP-A <br />
 	I'm currently a backend developer, work a lot with python and strive for full stack development.
 Check out my project <a href="https://github.com/Ari24-cb24/myanimetab"> myanimetab</a>! <br/ >
         I reguarly play <a href="https://www.codingame.com/profile/76d944c61045eb5052a2fdb161c9a6882023573">Clash of Code</a>, <a href="https://osu.ppy.sh/users/14357228">osu!</a> or <a href="https://steamcommunity.com/id/ari24_cb24">csgo</a> and watch a lot of <a href="https://proxer.me/user/870918">anime</a> <br />
 	You can visit my current website here: <a href="https://aridevelopment.de/"> aridevelopment.de </a> <br />